 Writing automation scripts takes a lot of time especially for complex scenarios.
 If automation teams record/write any test script but forget to update it over the period of time that test could become obsolete.
 If the automation test is not validating the results properly it won’t be able to catch the defects.

 10. Lack of skilled testers

-Having skilled testers with domain knowledge is extremely important for success of any project.
+Having skilled testers with domain knowledge is extremely important for the success of any project.
 But appointing all experienced testers is not possible for all companies.
-Domain knowledge and the tester’s ability to find defects can produce high quality software.
+Domain knowledge and the tester’s ability to find defects can produce high-quality software.
 Compromise on any of this can result in buggy software.

 Here are few more reasons for software bugs.
 These reasons are mostly applicable for software testing life cycle:

 11. Not having proper test setup (test environment) for testing all requirements